GeorgF92/RemovalCH_Manuscript/README.md

 # 02_GerminationExperiment
 Investigates germination patterns of Erigeron annuus and Solidago canadensis in relation to elevation, vegetation cover, and sampling area.
 This script processes field data from a seedling emergence experiment and uses negative binomial regression models to handle overdispersed count data.
 It includes model diagnostics and figures visualizing predicted germination responses to site-level predictors.

-These scripts are part of the analysis for a manuscript submitted to Alpine Botany (May 2025) and are designed to ensure reproducibility of the results.
+These scripts are part of the analysis for a manuscript published in Alpine Botany (September 2025) and are designed to ensure reproducibility of the results.